vmware-tanzu/velero/design/restore-with-EnableAPIGroupVersions-feature.md

 ## Compatibility

-I have made it such that the changes in code will only affect Velero installations that have `APIGroupVersionsFeatureFlag` enabled during restore and had been enabled during the backup process.
-If it is/was not enabled, the changes will have no affect on the restore process, making the changes here entirely backward compatible.
+I have made it such that the changes in code will only affect Velero installations that have `APIGroupVersionsFeatureFlag` enabled during restore and Format Version 1.1.0 was used during backup.
+If both these requirements are not met, the changes will have no affect on the restore process, making the changes here entirely backward compatible.

 ## Implementation